-NVIDIA: Growth And Resilience At Undemanding Valuations
+Nvidia: Growth And Resilience At Undemanding Valuations

 I believe NVDA's earnings power is intact and see a continued ~30% growth path over the medium-term.

 While Nvidia's (NVDA) recent virtual fireside chat event did not see any new product announcements, management spoke to constructive near-term trends across its key segments (ex-Automotive) and reiterated the long-term growth opportunities, particularly in Gaming.
-I came away incrementally positive from the call as NVIDIA appears well-positioned financially to weather any further potential downside from COVID-19 with a strong balance sheet and its cash generation ability intact.
+I came away incrementally positive from the call as Nvidia appears well-positioned financially to weather any further potential downside from COVID-19 with a strong balance sheet and its cash generation ability intact.
 With tailwinds from product cycles in Gaming and Data Center demand remaining resilient, I am upbeat on NVDA's forward revenues, margins, and earnings profile as we move through FY21.
 Bottom line, I continue to see NVDA as a relative outperformer, with the company's resilience and growth prospects set to outperform its peers both in the near- and medium-term.

 Near-Term Demand Trends Intact Despite COVID-19 Impact

-Recall that on the prior call, NVIDIA had guided toward a ~$100M impact in its revenue guidance from COVID-19, roughly split between Gaming and Data Center.
-That looks to be the case still as NVIDIA did not revise its revenue guidance on the call, despite conditions worsening considerably since then.
+Recall that on the prior call, Nvidia had guided toward a ~$100M impact in its revenue guidance from COVID-19, roughly split between Gaming and Data Center.
+That looks to be the case still as Nvidia did not revise its revenue guidance on the call, despite conditions worsening considerably since then.

 Instead, signs heading into 1Q21 seem positive as NVDA employees are currently working from home due to the coronavirus, with the company's products on track and contributing to revenue this quarter.
 Additionally, China is trending strongly, driving a 70-80% normalization of the Gaming supply chain by the end of the April quarter.

 Overall, near-term and long-term trends across Gaming and Data appear solid, with most of the adverse impact isolated across vertical industries such as autos (~5% of revenue).
-Supported by NVIDIA's continued demand strength in its major revenue drivers (i.e., data center and Gaming), I am particularly bullish heading into the upcoming quarter, with NVIDIA well-positioned to outperform in a weaker macro demand environment.
+Supported by Nvidia's continued demand strength in its major revenue drivers (i.e., data center and Gaming), I am particularly bullish heading into the upcoming quarter, with Nvidia well-positioned to outperform in a weaker macro demand environment.

 |